 - 2 tablespoons of brown sugar

-This DIY scalp scrub increases circulation, provides moisture, and exfoliates the scalp.
+This DIY scalp scrub may help increase circulation, provide moisture, and exfoliate the scalp.
 In fact, colloidal oatmeal is used in a wide spectrum of personal care products for treating itchiness and dryness of the skin (10).

 Even though oatmeal has low irritant potential, you should talk to your dermatologist if you have doubts about your allergies.
 A study conducted on 2291 participants found that 1% of them reported low-level reactions (10).